ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ## Cfg 5: All API Connect to ICP
-This configuration runs every component on ICP, leverage public cloud service, and on-premise directory services.
+This configuration runs every components on ICP, leverage public cloud services, and on-premise directory services.

 ![](./bc-icp-cfg5.png)